2022 Stock Car Pro Series: Mid-season changes

-Due a conflict with Turismo Carretera first round, Matias Rossi will not compete at Corrida de Duplas.
-He was not replaced and returned from second round.
+Due a conflict with Turismo Carretera first round, Matias Rossi did not compete at Corrida de Duplas.
+He was not replaced and returned starting with the second round.

 RKL Competições started the season with only one car, initially the team was planned with two cars after the expand of the field.
 At second round Renato Braga, that competed as wildcard at first round entered on second car.
 Thiago Vivaquca debuted in the series replacing Gustavo Frigotto at third round.

 Andre Moraes Jr. replaced Tuca Antoniazzi at second round.